hungryGeek16/mvit_xxs_detector/README.md

 # MobileVit XXS Training instructions:

 * To transfer learn MobileVIT detector on a dataset then it must be in COCO format.
-* Dataset strutcture should as the one shown below:
+* Dataset strutcture should be in the format as shown below:
 ```bash
 --Dataset
      |---> train